pygame/pygame/docs/reST/ref/time.rst

       than 40 frames per second.

-      Note that this function uses SDL_Delay function which is not accurate on every platform, but does not use much cpu.
-Use tick_busy_loop if you want an accurate timer, and don't mind chewing cpu.
+      Note that this function uses SDL_Delay function which is not accurate on every platform, but does not use much CPU.
+Use tick_busy_loop if you want an accurate timer, and don't mind chewing CPU.

       .. ## Clock.tick ##